adamswbrown/adamswbrown.github.io/_posts/2023-09-18-my-productivity-stack.md

 # My Productivity Stack

-I was recently asked what tools I use to be productive during my workday, my "Productivity stack".
-Staying organized and focused is essential for me.
-I wanted to share how these six applications are absolute game-changers for me. 🙌
+Over on Linkedin, I was recently asked what tools I use to be productive during my workday, my "Productivity stack".
+I posted over there, but I thought that I would go a little longer on some of the applications I use daily.  🙌

 ## 📸 [CleanShot X](http://cleanshot.com)